Jerusalem Foundation: Projects

 As of 2018 The Jerusalem Foundation has funded over 4,000 projects.
 It has built many gardens, parks and woodlands throughout the city, as well as recreational sites.
 It has sponsored restorations of ancient and historic sites - notably the Jewish Quarter in the Old City - and renovated synagogues, mosques, and churches.
 It has funded community and social centers, preschool centers, and health clinics; provided studios and housing for visiting artists and intellectuals; and sponsored archeological excavations, scholarships, artists workshops, and a wide variety of cultural events.

-The Jerusalem Foundation has also contributed to Arab neighborhoods, though not to the same extent as Jewish ones.
+The Jerusalem Foundation has also contributed to Arab neighborhoods.
 As mayor, Kollek often solicited overseas donors through The Jerusalem Foundation to pay for projects in the Arab sector that the city could not sponsor and the national government refused to fund.
 The Jerusalem Foundation sponsored the Sheikh Jarrah Health Centre, "a Beit Hanina sports field, playgrounds in several Arab neighborhoods, and improvements at Abdallah Ibn Hussein Technology School, which enabled the school to become an accredited technical college".
 It also sponsored Hand in Hand: Center for Jewish Arab Education in Israel, which promotes coexistence between Jews and Arabs.